Vikash8956/AI-Research-Agents1/README.md

   <img src="client/src/ima.png" alt="ResearchAI Banner" width="100%">
 </p>

 The Home Page is the landing page of the AI Research Agent platform.
-It is designed with a modern, futuristic UI that immediately communicates the platform's purpose—helping researchers students and professionals perform research faster using Artificial Intelligence.
+It is designed with a modern futuristic UI that immediately communicates the platform's purpose—helping researchers students and professionals perform research faster using Artificial Intelligence.

 🧭 Navigation Bar